 through Jesus Christ,

 to whom be glory forever and ever.
 Amen."

 Prayer.
 Heavenly Father, thank you for the all-sufficient sacrifice of your Son.
 And for the great privilege of being able to offer you spiritual sacrifices.

-And thank you, too, for the gracious power of the Holy Spirit in assisting Believers to have new dispositions to renew their minds and live transformed Christ-like lives.
+And thank you, too, for the gracious power of the Holy Spirit in assisting Believers to have renewed minds, live transformed enjoying Kingdom life in your will and way.

 In Jesus' name.
 Amen.